 Make the Pie

 - On a floured surface, roll out one disk of the pie dough to fit the diameter of the pie dish (the dough should be about 1/8-inch thick).
-Fold it into quarters so you can more easily pick it up and unfold it over a 9-inch pie dish.
+Fold it into quarters so you can more easily pick it up and unfold it over a 9-inch deep dish pie plate.
 Ease it into the bottom and up the sides of the dish.
 Now you can fill it with your peaches.

 - Create the lattice top with the second disk of dough by rolling it out to a 1/8-inch-thick disk and use a fluted pastry wheel to cut it into 2-inch-wide lattice strips.
 Layer the strips to create the lattice.
 Trim off the excess dough, then roll and crimp the edges.